-Service area / Insurance Law Location / Guernsey Date / May 2022
+Service area / Insurance Law Location / Guernsey Date / July 2025

 Guernsey's position as Europe's leading captive insurance domicile has made the jurisdiction renowned for insurance activity - a large proportion of which provides general insurance cover to UK parents, many of them listed companies.
-Indeed, approximately 40% of the leading companies on the London Stock Exchange and 95 of the global 500 companies have captives in Guernsey.
+Indeed, approximately 40% of the leading companies on the London Stock Exchange have captives in Guernsey which are estimated to generate annual cost savings of £100 million.

 However, Guernsey is also home to a number of insurers and reinsurers underwriting third party risks including life insurance/assurance as well as more exotic risks such as kidnap and ransom and "after the event" insurance.